facjs/notes-app/README.md

 Project I am working on to test my React knowledge, I put into practice what I have learnt about props, state, useEffect, conditional rendering and some libraries as well!

-It does Lazy State Initialization so React doesn't run notes state every time it re-renders when you make changes (type into a note).
+It does Lazy State Initialization so React doesn't run notes state and therefore access to localStorage every time you make changes (type into a note).

 -   Uses react-mde, showdown, split and nanoid
 -   Saves notes in localStorage